symlex/symlex-docs/docs/performance.md

     No awkward UI.
 The best refactors are deletions.<br> ― *Eric Elliott*

-As published by [phpbenchmarks.com](http://www.phpbenchmarks.com/en/benchmark/apache-bench/php-7.3/symlex-4.1.html), Symlex currently adds 42% less overhead to REST requests than the next best PHP framework:
+As published by [phpbenchmarks.com](http://www.phpbenchmarks.com/en/benchmark/apache-bench/php-7.3/symlex-4.1.html), REST requests are more than 40% faster compared to other common PHP frameworks:

 <img src="https://symlex.org/images/performance-large.svg" alt="Response times of popular PHP frameworks" width="100%">